9 Reasons Why Your Snake Plant Isn’t Making Pups

 Step 2 — Right-size the pot and refresh the mix

-We moved into a 7.5‑inch nursery pot that slid into the same cachepot.
-New mix followed the 40/30/20/10 recipe to improve rhizome health and drainage.
+We moved into a snug nursery pot (still hidden inside the same cachepot).
+New mix followed the 40/30/20/10 recipe to improve drainage and rhizome airflow.

 • Rhizomes: firm, pale, no smell